 What are the ingredients for green bean casserole?

-I don’t think a year has gone by where we don’t make this casserole for Thanksgiving and Christmas.
+I don’t think a year has gone by where we don’t make green bean casserole without cream of mushroom soup for Thanksgiving and Christmas.

 Dad doesn’t even need me to write a shopping list anymore.
 It’s like, holiday shopping list?
 Green beans, fresh mushrooms, French fried onions, sour cream, broth, cheese.
 Done.

-Because green bean casserole is typically made in the winter, I opt for frozen green beans rather than fresh.
+Because green bean casserole from scratch is typically made in the winter, I opt for frozen green beans rather than fresh.

 They’re still technically fresh green beans because they’re frozen during peak season.
 Regardless they’re a million times better than canned green beans.